What are the different types of home equity loans?

 What terms do home equity loans typically have?

-The features of the loan are similar regardless of the length, but the difference comes in with monthly payments and the overall cost of financing (as longer term loans may have higher APRs).
-If you wanted to borrow $40,000, the monthly payments on a 10 year loan will likely be much higher than with a 20 year loan because the total sum is divided over fewer monthly payments.
-However, it will cost you more interest to pay off the $40,000 over 20 years since you are charged interest over a longer period of time.
+The features of the loan can be similar regardless of the length, but the difference comes in with monthly payments and the overall cost of financing as longer-term loans may have a higher annual percentage rate (APR).
+If you wanted to borrow $40,000, the monthly payments on a 10-year loan will likely be much higher than with a 20 year loan because the total sum is divided over fewer monthly payments.
+However, it will cost you more interest to pay off the $40,000 over 20 years since you are charged interest over a longer period.

 For example, if you are taking out a $50,000 home equity loan at 10% interest, a 10-year repayment term will cost you $660.75 each month for total payments of $79,290.44 for the life of the loan.
 The same amount and interest rate with a 30-year repayment schedule will cost only $438.79 each month, but you will have paid $157,962.88 against the loan when you complete payments*.